pabooth/pabooth/README.md

 **[Mnemosyne ↗](https://github.com/pabooth/mnemosyne)** &ensp; A technical content ingestion, categorisation and refining tool.
 Designed to improve and simplify technical documentation in line with the [Diataxis framework ↗](https://diataxis.fr).

-**[Subhoard ↗](https://github.com/pabooth/subhoard)** &ensp; Extracts and archives Substack posts — public and paid - into email, markdown or PDF.
+**[Subhoard ↗](https://github.com/pabooth/subhoard)** &ensp; Extracts and archives Substack posts (both public and paid) into email, markdown or PDF.
 Built for use in personal knowledge bases and offline reading.

 &nbsp;